stomachfat/pdfEdit/README.md

 Make sure ***production.env.js*** exists in ***pdfEdit/config/*** with the right *Stripe keys*.

-Go to the root of pdfEdit
+Go to the root of pdfEdit where the ***Dockerfile*** is

-	heroku container:push web -a
+	heroku container:push web --app pdfedit

+This will push the new docker image to the registry.

+Then release the image to the container to make it live!

+	heroku container:release web --app pdfedit

+To to https://www.pdfed.it and see the new changes (in like a hot minute)!